WL1218V - Wood lathe Vevor - Free user manual and instructions

 9.7.2 To Shape Interior of Bowl

-Rotate workpiece by hand to check clearance.
+- Rotate the workpiece by hand to check clearance.

 - Face off top of bowl by making a light shearing cut across the top of work from rim to center.